Friday, November 20, 2020

 1 — Realize that our current circumstance will pass.

-2 — Realize that God is with us through this.
+2 — Realize that God is with us through every circumstance.

-3 — Realize that God is constantly working for us
+3 — Realize that God is constantly working for our good.

 "I pray that your hearts will be flooded with light so that you can understand the confident hope he has given to those he called—his holy people who are his rich and glorious inheritance."
 (Ephesians 1:18)